 Course Description For SNC1P Grade 9 Science Online Course

-Grade 9 Science (SNC1P) enables students to develop their understanding of basic concepts in biology, chemistry, earth and space science, and physics, and to relate science to technology, society, and the environment.
-Throughout the course, students will develop their skill in the processes of scientific investigation.
-Students will acquire an understanding of scientific theories and conduct investigations related to sustainable ecosystems; atomic and molecular structures and the properties of elements and compounds; the study of the universe and its properties and components; and the principles of electricity.
+Grade 9 Applied Science allows students to develop their understanding of basic concepts in biology, chemistry, earth and space science, and physics, and relates these areas of study to technology, society, and the environment.
+Throughout this course, students will learn the essential processes of scientific investigation, which form the basis for all future paths of study across the sciences.
+Through the various units of this course, students will: acquire an understanding of scientific theories and conduct investigations related to sustainable ecosystems; study atomic and molecular structures and the properties of elements and compounds; explore the universe and discover its properties and components; and learn the basic principles of electricity that have helped shape our modern society.

 Summary Of Units And Timelines For Grade 9 Science SNC1P